Super Bowl LVIII will be played at Allegiant Stadium in Paradise, Nevada home of the Las Vegas Raiders.

-- Time: The Super Bowl Start time is 6:30 PM EST
+- Time: The Super Bowl start time is approximately 6:30 PM EST

 - Station: CBS

 - Announcers: Jim Nantz (play-by-play), Tony Romo (analyst)

 - Who will win Super Bowl LVIII?
 Find out in Sportsnaut’s 2024 NFL season forecast and playoff predictions

 The 6:30 PM EST Super Bowl start time is somewhat misleading, as games usually start about 20 minutes after that, thanks to various delays.
 Typically, broadcasts switch off between the three main networks (CBS, NBC, and Fox).
 Last season saw FOX air Super Bowl LVII with Kevin Burkhardt and Greg Olsen getting the call.

 Super Bowl LVIII will feature the duo of Jim Nantz and former NFL great Tony Romo providing insightful knowledge of the game.
 It will be their second time working the Super Bowl together after also covering the game in 2019.

 For those wanting to watch the game on a big-screen TV, check out these 65 Inch TVs for sale (under $1000).

 There are several ways to watch the Super Bowl, and the most simple way is to tune in to CBS, who is broadcasting this year’s event.
 If you do not have access to CBS, you can always watch via their CBS Sports App or directly on the CBS Sports website, which will also provide access to the game.

 Other streaming options include: